 Repeated exchange relationships between two neighboring stages of the value chain are vulnerable to coordination problems when an upstream firm competes on product variety, with the products manufactured and distributed by a downstream firm that competes on scale.
 From the upstream firm's perspective, vertical integration helps to coordinate product sequencing and successive innovations that require frequent mutual adaptation along the value chain (Helfat & Campo-Rembado, 2016; Helfat & Raubitschek, 2000), thereby accommodating product variety and differentiation (Argyres & Bigelow, 2010).
 From the downstream firm's perspective, contracting accommodates gains to specialization by allowing the downstream firm to pool contacts from different customers to achieve greater economies of scale and learning (Jacobides & Hitt, 2005).
-Uncertainty will aggravate these incentive conflicts between the upstream and downstream firms and make contracting costly (Klein, 2000; Teece, 1996; Williamson, 1975).
+Uncertainty aggravates these incentive conflicts between the upstream and downstream firms and makes contracting costly (Klein, 2000; Teece, 1996; Williamson, 1975).
 Should the two stages vertically integrate to pursue product differentiation despite the higher production cost, or should they continue to contract based on scale and give up product variety?
-In this paper, we investigate the mechanisms by which contracting solution gives way to vertical integration when demand uncertainty with respect to product variety increases, and how upstream competitors will be affected if one of them vertically integrates the downstream facility.
+In this paper, we investigate the mechanisms by which contracting solution gives way to vertical integration when demand uncertainty with respect to product variety increases, and upstream competitors are affected when one of them vertically integrates the downstream facilities.

-We focus on the impact of vertical integration on the coordination challenges along the value chain.
-We argue that the very demand for economies of scale may require the downstream firm to produce for multiple upstream firms, exacerbating vertical coordination challenges and jeopardizing the upstream firm's product variety strategy.
+We propose that the very demand for economies of scale may require the downstream firm to produce for multiple upstream firms, exacerbating vertical coordination challenges and jeopardizing the upstream firm's product variety strategy.
 In particular, sharing downstream capacity among multiple upstream firms creates problems of strategic information asymmetry.

 On the one hand, a downstream firm seeking to maximize its profits may under-forecast sales for one upstream firm so that it produces less for this firm but more for another (Yehezkel, 2008).
 On the other hand, an upstream firm may not fully share strategic information down the value chain (Novak & Eppinger, 2001).
-For instance, while providing incomplete or untimely information makes the downstream firm's sales forecasts noisy, the upstream firm may keep promotion or new product launch plan in secrecy until shortly before the actual event because it fears the information could be leaked to competing upstream firms that share the same downstream facility.
-If one of the upstream firms integrates the downstream firm, the coordination between these two firms can be enhanced by aligning incentives and sharing information, albeit at a cost to the other upstream firms that still share the downstream facility.
+For instance, even though providing incomplete or untimely information makes the downstream firm's sales forecasts noisy, the upstream firm may still keep promotion or new product launch plan in secrecy until shortly before the actual event because it fears the information being leaked to competing upstream firms that share the same downstream facilities.
+If one of the upstream firms integrates the downstream firm, the coordination between these two firms can be enhanced by aligning incentives and sharing information, albeit at a cost to the other upstream firms that still share the downstream facilities.